ridwan102/TIR_Stock_Trader/readme.md

 to buy/sell (a positive integer), and that a user does not over buy or over sell.

 The history tab lists out every single transaction a user has committed with date and time, the stock bought/sold, the price bought/sold at and the number of shares.

+## Database and Deployment
+All user information, buys/sells and transactions are stored in PostgreSQL accessible via Heroku.
+The web-app was also deployed on the Heroku server.

 ## Registration
 Select the 'Registration' link and type a username and password.
 You will be prompted if the username is already taken or passwords do not match.
 Once registered, you will automatically be directed to your homescreen